zhullyb/monyhar/monyhar/net/reporting/README.md

 spec](https://w3c.github.io/reporting/).
 This document assumes that you've read that one.

-## Reporting in Chromium
+## Reporting in Monyhar

-Reporting is implemented as part of the network stack in Chromium, such that it can be used by other parts of the network stack (e.g. HPKP) or by non-browser embedders as well as by Chromium.
+Reporting is implemented as part of the network stack in Monyhar, such that it can be used by other parts of the network stack (e.g. HPKP) or by non-browser embedders as well as by Monyhar.

 ### Inside `//net`